-- 13.4 The following is required: - A written notification describing: - the work proposed and including sufficient particulars to identify the tree or trees, including where a number of trees or operations are involved, it made clear what work is proposed to which tree; - o the date of submission of the notification.
+- 13.4 The following is required: - A written notification describing: - the work proposed and including sufficient particulars to identify the tree or trees, including where a number of trees or operations are involved, with it made clear what work is proposed to which tree; - \circ the date of submission of the notification.

-This information is best provided on the standard application form.
+This information is best provided on the standard application form, ideally using the terminology provided by the Arboricultural Association.

-- 13.5 The following items are strongly encouraged: - a site location plan which identifies the tree or trees to which the application relates by way of reference numbers (e.g. T1, T2, etc.); - a specification of the work for which consent is sought, which may include photos or diagrams marked with pruning points, crown lifting height and/or extent of crown reduction for works involving the pruning of trees; - a statement of the reasons for the works; - substantiated evidence describing any structural damage to property or in relation to tree health or safety, as applicable.
+- 13.5 The following items are strongly encouraged: - a site location plan which identifies the tree or trees to which the application relates by way of reference numbers (e.g. T1, T2, etc.); - a specification of the work for which consent is sought, which should include recent photos marked with pruning points, crown lifting height and/or extent of crown reduction for works involving the pruning of trees; - a statement of the reasons for the works; - substantiated evidence describing any structural damage to property or in relation to tree health or safety, as applicable.